North Adelaide

 North Adelaide is a predominantly residential precinct and suburb of the City of Adelaide in South Australia, situated north of the River Torrens and within the Adelaide Park Lands.
+Laid out in a grid plan in three sections by Colonel William Light in 1837, the suburb contains many grand old mansions.

 History

 Surveyor-General Colonel William Light of the colony of South Australia completed the survey for the capital city of Adelaide by 10 March 1837.
 The survey included 1042 acres, including 342 acres north of the River Torrens.
 This surveyed land north of the river became North Adelaide.

-North Adelaide was the birthplace of William Lawrence Bragg, co-recipient of the Nobel Prize for Physics in 1915.
+North Adelaide was the birthplace of William Lawrence Bragg (1890–1971), co-recipient of the Nobel Prize for Physics in 1915, and Emily Dorothea Pavy (1885–1967), a teacher, sociologist, researcher, and lawyer.